 Dr. Linda A. Livingstone is the 15th president of Baylor University.
 She previously served as dean and professor of management at The George Washington University School of Business, as dean and professor of management at Pepperdine University’s Graziadio School of Business and Management, and as a tenured faculty member and associate dean of graduate programs at Baylor’s Hankamer School of Business.

 As Baylor’s president, Dr. Livingstone has overseen the development of Baylor’s academic strategic plan, Illuminate, which details Baylor’s pursuit of becoming a preeminent Christian research university, and the $1.1 billion comprehensive campaign that undergirds Illuminate, called Give Light.

 A native of Perkins, Oklahoma, Dr. Livingstone played varsity basketball at Oklahoma State University, where she earned a Bachelor of Science in economics and management, a Master of Business Administration, and a Doctor of Philosophy in management and organizational behavior.
 Her husband, Brad, a high school history teacher, also played basketball at Oklahoma State.
-They have one daughter, Shelby, a first-year student at Baylor’s George W. Truett Theological Seminary.
+They have one daughter, Shelby, a current student at Baylor’s George W. Truett Theological Seminary.